How 14 Assembly members-elect were deceived — Obaseki

 He also insisted that they remained the authentic House of Assembly.

-“So, why would I be reacting to market people who are busybodies?
-We have no business with them.

-“We are undertaking our legislative job and everything is fine.
-Any other House of Assembly that is sitting is null and void.
+“We are undertaking our legislative job and everything fine, any other House of Assembly that is sitting is null and void.”